xwmario/Warez/README.md

 * A search function is planned, [among other small features](https://github.com/CHEF-KOCH/Warez/blob/master/.github/PROJECT_ToDo.md).
 * Since there is (currently) - no filter or search you can navigate trough the page from within your Browser via `Ctrl + F` or `Cmd + F`.

+## Project structure

+- `Homepage` - General Overview
+- `Readme.md` - Provides a smaller overview (includes only website links and no tutorials etc).
+- `Scene Info.md` - Beginner Info to get into the scene and warez.
+- `Tools.md` - Lists all programs related to warez.
+- `Tutorials.md` - Lists all warez related tools.
+- `Banned.md` - Lists all banned groups, programs and topics.
+- `Offline.md` - Lists all offline or compromised websites.

 ### Contact

 [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/fold_left.svg?style=social&label=Follow%20%40CHEF-KOCH)](https://twitter.com/CKsTechNews)